This article is going to cover how to quit your nursing job. Because there is a right and a wrong way to do this.

 For some nurses reading this, you might say I’ve quit many nursing jobs, and I knew I would never return to.

 The problem with that is you never really know if you’ll return.

 I have worked with many nurses who have bashed their employer before quitting.

-They’ll say how horrible their position was only to return years, months, some only weeks later.
+Only to return years, months, some only weeks later.
 You don’t want to burn bridges unnecessarily.